 \subsection{Motivation}

 The main motivations for this survey are as follows:

-\begin{itemize} \item Protocols are the essential rules that dictate how our devices and applications communicate, making them both pervasive and critically important.
-Because these protocols are everywhere, ensuring they are secure against potential threats is of utmost importance.
+\begin{itemize} \item Protocols are the essential rules that dictate how our devices and applications communicate, making them both ubiquitous and critically important.
+Because these protocols are everywhere, it is of the utmost importance to ensure they are secure against potential threats.
 Fuzzing plays a key role in finding and fixing security issues within these systems.
 In light of this, building the first end-to-end guide covering the overview and specifics of protocol fuzzing is highly valuable for both researchers and those in the tech industry.

 \item Protocol fuzzing presents unique challenges that set it apart from general application fuzzing, grounded in the intricacies of the communication protocols themselves.
-Firstly, there's the need to adhere to strict rules that dictate not just the structure of the messages but also the strict sequence and context in which these messages are sent and received \cite{802.11,802.1x,tlsdoc,dtlsdoc}.
-This makes the testing process complex as it requires an in-depth grasp of how these communication protocols operate and change over time.
+Firstly, there is the need to adhere to strict rules that dictate not just the structure of the messages but also the strict sequence and context in which these messages are sent and received \cite{802.1x,tlsdoc,dtlsdoc}.
+This makes the testing process complex as it requires an in-depth understanding of how these communication protocols operate and change over time.
 Secondly, protocols are built to address various attributes beyond simple message exchange.
-They must account for factors like timing and how multiple messages or actions can happen simultaneously, which introduces more variables into the mix when testing for security issues \cite{6129367,katz2006parallel,jung2001dns}.
-Thirdly, the widespread use of protocols across different technology levels and systems adds another layer of complexity.
-They are embedded everywhere, from hardware up to the software applications we interact with daily, leading to diverse testing scenarios and discovering potential vulnerabilities in every layer \cite{sec20-frankenstein,sec21-LIGHTBLUE,atc20-sweyntooth,sec22-braktooth,tdsc22-greyhound,acsac21-ics3fuzzer,dac20-icsprotocol}.
+They must account for factors such as timing and how multiple messages or actions can occur simultaneously, which introduces more variables into the mix when testing for security issues \cite{6129367,katz2006parallel,jung2001dns}.
+Third, the widespread use of protocols across different technology levels and systems adds another layer of complexity.
+They are embedded everywhere, from hardware to software applications that we interact with daily, leading to various testing scenarios and discovering potential vulnerabilities at every layer \cite{sec20-frankenstein,sec21-LIGHTBLUE,atc20-sweyntooth,sec22-braktooth,tdsc22-greyhound,acsac21-ics3fuzzer,dac20-icsprotocol}.
 Given these realities, it becomes imperative to establish a comprehensive understanding of protocol-specific challenges.